Carl XVI Gustaf: Scouting

-The King is the honorary chairman of the World Scout Foundation, and often participates in Scout activities both in Sweden and abroad.
+Carl Gustaf is the honorary chairman of the World Scout Foundation, and often participates in scout activities both in Sweden and abroad.
 He regularly visits World Scout Jamborees, for instance the 1979 Dalajamb World Jamboree International Encampment hosted by Sweden, the 2002 World Jamboree held in Sattahip, Thailand, and the 100th Anniversary of World Scouting 2007 World Jamboree held in Hylands Park, England.
 He also attended the 1981 National Scout Jamboree in Virginia, United States, and was awarded the Bronze Wolf, the only distinction of the World Organization of the Scout Movement, awarded by the World Scout Committee for exceptional services to world Scouting, in 1982.
 He also attended the 22nd World Scout Jamboree.
 He gave a speech on 6 August 2011 at the closing ceremony with more than 40,000 people watching.
 The band Europe also performed for him singing "The Final Countdown".
 King Carl Gustaf made an appearance at the 2013 Boy Scouts of America National Jamboree in West Virginia.